Shark

 Mobile phone mast

-Headington Telephone Exchange (in front of the Manor Ground) has now submitted its application for planning permission to erect new telecommunications equipment on its roof on behalf of Hutchison 3G.
-The proposed mast is quite small, and will only cover the area from Old Headington to Old Road.
-Similar masts will be sited elsewhere in Oxford to prepare the city for the new "Three" range of mobile phones with pictures.
+Headington Telephone Exchange (in front of the Manor Ground) was granted planning permission to erect new telecommunications equipment on its roof on behalf of Hutchison 3G.
+The mast is quite small and only covers the area from Old Headington to Old Road.
+Similar masts will be sited elsewhere in Oxford to prepare the city for the new “Three” range of mobile phones with pictures.

 £5,000 stolen from newsagent